dumux/dumux/examples/cahn_hilliard/doc/main.md

 ## 1. The problem class

-The problem class implements the boundary conditions.
-It also provides an interface that is used by the local residual (see Part 1) to obtain the diffusion coefficient.
-The value is read from the parameter configuration tree.
+The problem class implements boundary conditions and the source term.
+It also provides an interface that is used by the local residual (see Part 1) to obtain the mobility and surface tension.
+The values are read from the parameter configuration tree.

 <details open>
 <summary><b>Click to hide/show the file documentation</b> (or inspect the [source code](../main.cc))</summary>